#33 How to Overcome Anxiety: A Biblical Perspective

 When Does Anxiety Become a Spiritual Battle?

 Not all anxiety is sinful in nature.
-It is perfectly human to feel anxious about an important occasion or to care about a family member.
-However, after a certain point, when anxiety takes over control and decision-making processes and causes a person to question God’s promises, it crosses a line and turns into a case of spiritual conflict.
+It is perfectly human to feel anxious about an important occasion or to care deeply about a family member.
+However, when anxiety takes control of our thoughts and decisions and begins to cause us to question God’s promises, it crosses a line and becomes a spiritual battle.

-Nothing would please the enemy more than instilling fear in us and diverting attention away from God’s boundless goodness.
-He fully comprehends that anxiety serves the purpose of keeping us from embracing the freedom that Christ has to offer.
+Nothing would please the enemy more than instilling fear in us and diverting our attention away from God’s boundless goodness.
+He knows that anxiety keeps us from embracing the freedom that Christ offers.

-Regardless of the plight, God has given humanity everything needed to fight back.
+Regardless of the struggle, God has given us everything we need to fight back.
 We are surrounded by a community of believers to rely on in times of trouble.
-Additionally, his Spirit strengthens us, and His Word comes packed with promises of peace.
+His Spirit strengthens us, and His Word is filled with promises of peace that guide us, step by step, in how to overcome anxiety through faith rather than fear.

 Discussion Questions for Mentor and Mentee

-In what manner does anxiety manifest itself in your life?
-Do you tend to be an over-thinker, feel physically tense, or grapple with self-doubt?
+- In what manner does anxiety manifest itself in your life?
+Do you tend to be an over-thinker, feel physically tense, or grapple with self-doubt as you try to figure out how to overcome anxiety in everyday situations?

 Encouragement for the Week: Bringing Anxiety to God